Dwolla/dwolla-v2-kotlin/docs/snippets/high_level_requests/beneficial-owners.md

 )
 ```

-## Retrieve a list of Beneficial Owner for a Customer
+## Retrieve a List of Beneficial Owners for a Customer

 ```kotlin
 dwolla.beneficialOwners.listByCustomer(